Charlie Krueger: Early life

-Born and raised in Caldwell, Texas, Krueger was the second oldest of eight children.
+Krueger was born on January 28, 1937, and raised in Caldwell, Texas, the second oldest of eight children.
 His family was poor; all the boys helped out in their father's mattress factory business.
+By the time Charlie was 11 he could stuff and stitch a neat ticking.
 When he was 12, Kruger started playing football at halfback, but he soon grew in size to be more fit as a lineman.
-As a sophomore at Caldwell High School, he weighed 190 pounds and was 6 feet 2 inches tall.
-He received college football offers from Texas A&M, Rice, and Texas, and after being convinced by new Aggies head coach Bear Bryant, decided to play for Texas A&M.

-His younger brother, Rolf Krueger, also played college football at Texas A&M and in the NFL.
+Starting at age 13, he pushed steel on Santa Fe track gangs and on oil rigs.
+As a sophomore at Caldwell High School, he weighed 190 pounds and was 6 ft 2 in (1.88 m).
+His ten-year younger brother, Rolf Krueger, also played college football at Texas A&M and in the NFL.

 College career

+He received college football offers from Texas A&M (the Aggies), Rice, and Texas, and after being convinced by new Aggies head coach Bear Bryant, decided to play for Texas A&M.

-Krueger played college football at Texas A&M. Under head coach Bear Bryant, his teammates included 1957 Heisman Trophy winner John David Crow, future NFL All-Pro linebacker and coach Jack Pardee, and future Aggie coach Gene Stallings.
+Krueger played under head coach Bear Bryant, who Krueger considered his most important football influence.
+Krueger's teammates included 1957 Heisman Trophy winner John David Crow, future NFL All-Pro linebacker and coach Jack Pardee, and future Aggie coach Gene Stallings.

 Krueger received All-Southwest Conference (SWC) and All-American honors for the 1956 and 1957 seasons.
 He was part of the 1956 Aggies team that won the SWC championship.
-After his senior season, he played as captain of the 1958 College All-Star team, which defeated the Detroit Lions 35–19.
+After his senior season, he played as captain of the 1958 College All-Star Team, which defeated the Detroit Lions 35–19; and played extremely well in the game.

 Krueger was inducted into the Texas A&M Athletics Hall of Fame in 1972 and the College Football Hall of Fame in 1983.
-He was also included in the SWC 50-year team which covered the 1919–68 seasons.
+He was also included in the SWC 50-year anniversary all-time team which covered the 1919–68 seasons.